Raymond Groarke

-Raymond Groarke (born 1952) is an Irish judge who was a judge of the Circuit Court between 1996 and 2022.
-He was the President of the Circuit Court from June 2012 to July 2019.
-He was previously a barrister.
+Raymond Groarke (born 1952) is a retired Irish judge who served as President of the Circuit Court from 2012 to 2019 and a Judge of the Circuit Court from 1996 to 2022.

 Early life

 Groarke was born in 1952.
 He was educated at Clongowes Wood College, University College Dublin and the King's Inns.
 He was called to the Bar in 1973.
 He practiced as a barrister, predominantly on the Midlands circuit.

 Judicial career

 Circuit Court

 In 1996, he was appointed a judge of the Circuit Court.
 He was assigned to the Eastern Circuit between 1998 and 2005, before moving to the Western Circuit.

 Following the end of his term as president, he returned to sit as an ordinary Circuit Court judge in County Galway and County Mayo for the Western Circuit.

 President of the Circuit Court

 He was appointed President of the Circuit Court in 2012.
 As President of the Circuit Court and through the remainder of his term as an ordinary judge, he was an Ex officio member of the High Court.

 His term concluded in July 2019.
 He was succeeded by Patricia Ryan.